scrapy/scrapy.org/README.rst

 - add/update your contributions in ``_data/companies/pros/contributions.csv``
 - re-run ``update_ranking.py`` inside ``_data/companies/pros/``

-and send a pull request with these changes.
+and send a pull request with these changes and i want to excelence the code continuously.

 .. _Jekyll: http://jekyllrb.com/